code-black04/shangri-la-petition-platform/Readme.md

 ```bash
 $ cd ~/CW2_pm455/
 ```

+Note: Use main project tree based scripts only.

 ### 2. Bootstrap the Environment
 Run the bootstrap script to prepare the environment for backend and frontend: